Up until, or on the day, a predictable calamity unfolds in South Africa, you still find Western Media insisting that,

 * No, the mutilated, tortured, white bodies of Boer and British men, women and children aren't evidence of racial hatred, but a mere artifact of good old indigenous crime.
-No hatred crimes.
+No hate crimes.
 No crimes against humanity.
 Move along.
 Let the carnage play on.

 And the latest: To listen to leftist, counterfactual, ahistoric pabulum served up by most in media, a decision in South Africa's Parliament to smooth the way for an expropriation without compensation of private property came out of ... nowhere.